NiaGrayson/NiaTheSoftwareEngineer.github.io/Blog.md

  If I am going to spend the time creating anyway, I may as well enjoy the process and live the dream while I’m doing it.

-At least, the dream of being a blogger. 😉
+At least... the dream of being a blogger. 😉

 <a href="#" onclick="if (history.length > 1) { history.back(); } else { window.location.href='index.html'; } return false;">